 Advancements in technology, various tools, and channels have allowed us an easier time to get in touch with customers.
 Recently, Google released Google Posts to interact with those who search for you.
 Facebook Local is now also a huge thing, giving your customers a localized space to talk about and to your business.

 With all the advancements in local channels, local marketing is not solely for brick-and-mortar businesses anymore.
-Integrate your marketing strategy with the local channels, invest in local SEO, and engage your customers more often.
+Integrate your marketing strategy with the local channels, invest in SEO services, and engage your customers more often.

 This one might seems contradictory to all the above trends filled with technology and automation.
 But, precisely because everything today is automated and digital, people are starting to miss the human touch in everyday’s life, including when they are making purchase decisions.